OpenNebula/docs/source/provision_clusters/edge_clusters/onprem_cluster.rst

 The On-Premises provider allows to automatically configure On-Premises infrastructure as an Edge Cluster.
 You can use the following hypervisors on your On-Premises bare-metal clusters:

 * **KVM** to run virtual machines.
+* **Firecracker** to run microVMs.
 * **LXC** to run system containers.

-.. include:: onprem_provider.txt

 On-Premises Edge Cluster Implementation
 ================================================================================

-An On-Premises Edge Cluster with Ceph consists of a set of hosts with the following requirements:
+An On-Premises Edge Cluster consists of a set of hosts with the following requirements:

 .. list-table::
   :header-rows: 1